| Barry MacDonnell's

 • You can have several source links in a document to the same target.
 (They can even use different text, symbols, or graphic images as long as they use the same bookmark.)

-Note that if you use a header or footer (which are "repeating elements") for this purpose you only need to create the hyperlink once in any given header or footer you create.
-(For more on creating and using headers and footers see here.)
+Note that if you use a header or footer for this purpose you only need to create the hyperlink once in any given header or footer you create, since the link will show up on all pages where that particular header/footer is displayed.
+(Headers and footers are "repeating elements".
+For more on creating and using them see here.)

 ☼ The above 2-step method can be used to create hyperlinks to other parts of the document, not just a Table of Contents.